erikzaadi/manager-readme/bi-yearly-leap-template.md

 Team leader growth and alignment conversation template

-The LEAP is a bi-yearly structured conversation between the group manager and each team leader.
+The LEAP is a bi-yearly structured leadership conversation between a group manager and each team leader.
 It focuses on leadership development, team health, clarity of ownership, execution quality and alignment with org level goals.

 A _"cycle"_ refers to the period between two LEAP conversations, typically spanning six months and aligned with the bi-yearly cadence of the process.

 This document is prepared collaboratively ahead of the session and finalized together during the conversation.

+## Bottom Line

+The outcome of LEAP is a shared understanding of:
+- How you are showing up as a leader today
+- What kind of leader you aspire to be
+- A small, focused set of leadership and team goals for the next six months

 ## Manager Self Reflection

+This section is about *you* as a leader and how this cycle felt from your perspective.
+Concise answers are perfectly fine, depth can be added during the conversation.

 ### Achievements This Cycle